 All students must apply and be approved for the particular option they wish to use for program completion (thesis, practicum, enhanced portfolio or exit course).
 This application will include the student's portfolio.
 The thesis and practicum options include a Formal Proposal.
 Approval of the proposal is necessary before the student undertakes this final stage of the program.
 Enrollment in MLS 499, the culminating project independent study course, takes place after approval of the proposal has been secured.
 If necessary, in lieu of an elective, students may enroll in MLS 498 INDEPENDENT STUDY:THESIS if they require an additional quarter of research and other preparation for MLS 499.

 Both 498 and 499 are conducted as Independent Studies.
 Instructions for proposing and pursuing these are available with the Program.
-When the project is completed both the members of the committee and the MALS/IDS director sign a Culminating Project Completion Form.
+When the project is completed both the members of the committee and the ISD director sign a Culminating Project Completion Form.

 The IDS program may be completed in one of four ways:

 In addition to the Culminating Point Essay and final portfolio submission, the student will write a paper of approximately 35-50 pages that includes 3-4 components or sections, one of which will be a research component and original exploration of the subject.
 (Other components might include a review of literature, a synthesis of earlier research, a reflection on various disciplinary and methodological approaches to the issue, suggestions for future research, etc.) The research component of the Master’s Thesis involves reflection on primary research, or actual primary research combined with reflection on the primary research of others.
 The student is encouraged to make a public presentation about his or her thesis.
 Students who have earned a GPA lower than 3.3 may in some cases be asked to complete their program with a different capstone choice.

 In addition to the Culminating Point Essay and final portfolio submission, for the Practicum Option the student will create a project aimed at developing and executing a community-based intellectual or intellectual/creative activity.
 Examples are a public presentation as a lecture, in broadcast or print media, or on the web.
 Service learning projects are also encouraged.
 A 15-25 page descriptive/analytic essay documenting the project is also submitted.
 The student is encouraged to make a public presentation about his or her practicum in addition to the primary distribution of the project.
 Students who have earned a GPA lower than 3.3 may in some cases be asked to complete their program with a different capstone choice.

 In addition to the final portfolio submission, and a Culminating Point Essay based on portfolio pieces selected from at least three courses in the second half of the program, the distinctive feature of the Enhanced Portfolio option is the writing of a new extended expository essay of 12-15 pages.
 This is a paper on a topic of the student's own choosing that makes an argument.
 (Further information on this paper and the option is available from the program.)